UbaydullohML/Bug_FIX_Ales/vscommunity/addNugetPackage.md

     dotnet add package CsvHelper -s https://api.nuget.org/v3/index.json The official NuGet package source is the most reliable source for packages.
 You can specify it explicitly when adding the package.
 Use the -s option to specify the NuGet.org source:

+3. This will install the NETStandard.Library NuGet package to the MAVLink project.

+Here is an example of how to install the NETStandard.Library NuGet package to the MAVLink project:

+    dotnet add package NETStandard.Library --version 2.0.3 --source https://api.nuget.org/v3/index.json